Adani Enterprises FPO fully subscribed; NII portion booked 3.26 times

-Adani Enterprises' Rs 20,000-crore follow-on public offer (FPO) gathered momentum on the final day of bidding, getting fully subscribed by 3:09 pm today.
-The issue, which was subscribed 1.02 times, received bids for 4,62,74,100 shares against the total offer size of 4,55,06,791 shares so far on Day 3.
-The quota reserved for qualified institutional bidders (QIBs) was booked 97 per cent while those of non-institutional investors got 3.26 times subscription.
-The employee quota attracted 51 per cent bids while the quota reserved for retail investors received 11 per cent bids.
+Adani Enterprises' Rs 20,000-crore follow-on public offer (FPO) gathered momentum on the final day of bidding, getting fully subscribed today.
+The issue, which was subscribed 1.10 times, received bids for 5,00,84,096 shares against the total offer size of 4,55,06,791 shares so far on Day 3.
+The quota reserved for qualified institutional bidders (QIBs) was booked 1.26 times while those of non-institutional investors got 3.26 times subscription.
+The employee quota attracted 52 per cent bids while the quota reserved for retail investors received 11 per cent bids.

 It could be sensed that Adani Enterprises was betting big on institutions and strategic investors.
 Retail bids were expected to remain low as the stock price slipped below the FPO price band of Rs 3,112-3,276 per share.